electric-sql/electric/website/docs/guides/auth.md

 ### Rules are optional

 You *don't* have to codify your auth logic into a database rule system.

-There's no need to use database rules to secure a sync engine when it runs over standard HTTP.
+There's no need to use database rules to [secure data access](/docs/guides/security) when your sync engine runs over standard HTTP.

 ## Patterns